anastasiiapirogova/screenlite/SECURITY_OVERVIEW.md

 ## Session Management

 Users have the ability to **view active sessions** associated with their account, including details like device and IP address.
 They can **revoke any active session** at any time to maintain control over their account access and improve security.

+## CSRF Protection

+**CSRF protection is not required**, as the application does **not use cookie-based authentication**.
+All authenticated requests must include an `Authorization` header, which cannot be forged by third-party sites due to browser CORS policies.

+## XSS and Frontend Security

+The frontend is built using **React**, which provides built-in protection against **Cross-Site Scripting (XSS)** by automatically escaping user-generated content in JSX.
+This helps prevent injection of malicious HTML or JavaScript when rendering dynamic data.

+We **do not use** `dangerouslySetInnerHTML`, which is a React escape hatch for injecting raw HTML into the DOM.
+Avoiding this feature significantly reduces the risk of XSS vulnerabilities.

+## Content Security Policy (CSP)

+**For production deployments**, it is strongly recommended to serve the application with appropriate **Content Security Policy (CSP)** headers.
+These headers help mitigate XSS and other injection attacks by restricting the sources from which scripts, styles, and other resources can be loaded.

+> ⚠️ **Note:** CSP headers are **not yet implemented** for serving `index.html` in the production SPA deployment.
+This should be addressed before going live in a high-security environment.

+## Vite and Production Deployment

+Do **not use the Vite dev server for production deployments**, even if proxied behind NGINX or another reverse proxy.

+The Vite dev server — such as the one exposed on **port 3001** when running the development Docker container — is intended for **development use only**.
+It lacks necessary production-grade security and performance optimizations, and should **never be exposed to the internet** in a live environment.